princeton-computational-imaging/Delta-Prox/README.md

 ```

 We can also specialize the solver that adapts for learning-based bi-level optimization.
-For example, specializing to a reinforcement learning (RL) solver for automatic parameter tuning.
+For example, we can specialize the solver into a reinforcement learning (RL) solver for automatic parameter tuning.

 ```python
 solver = compile(data_term + reg_term, method='admm')